-Rich and decadent paleo chocolate truffles have a coconut milk-based chocolate ganache filling and an indulgent dark chocolate shell.
+These vegan espresso chocolate truffles are the definition of decadent and rich.
+Each one has a coconut cream-based chocolate ganache filling with hints of coffee favor and an a dark chocolate shell.
 Bottom line, these truffles are a chocolate-lovers dream come true!
-Made with only a few simple, clean ingredients, they make the perfect dessert everyone will love.

 How to Make these Chocolate Truffles

 These chocolate vegan truffles are fun to make at home with a few simple steps.
 There is a little bit of chilling involved so make sure to follow the steps outlined below to ensure picture perfect truffles every time!

 Step 1 - melt the coconut cream